Esomeprazole structure

 The molecular structure of esomeprazole includes a pyridine ring, a benzimidazole ring, and various functional groups that contribute to its proton pump inhibitor activity.
 The presence of a sulfonyl group is essential for the drug’s mechanism of action, as it binds irreversibly to the H+/K+ ATPase pump in gastric parietal cells.

-See also Liquid omeprazole infants
+See also Interaction between azithromycin and omeprazole

 Element Number of Atoms